metaschema-framework/metaschema/CONTRIBUTING.md

 This repository consists of the following directories and files pertaining to the project:

-* [.github](.github): Contains GitHub issue and pull request templates for the project.
+- [.github](.github): Contains GitHub issue and pull request templates for the project.
-* [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for all project contributors.
+- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md): This file contains a code of conduct for all project contributors.
-* [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the project.
+- [CONTRIBUTING.md](CONTRIBUTING.md): This file is for potential contributors to the project.
 It provides basic information on the project, describes the main ways people can make contributions, explains how to report issues, and lists pointers to additional sources of information.
 It also has instructions on establishing a development environment for contributing to the project and using GitHub project cards to track development sprints.
-* [LICENSE.md](LICENSE.md): This file contains license information for the files in this GitHub repository.
+- [LICENSE.md](LICENSE.md): This file contains license information for the files in this GitHub repository.
-* [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from use of this project and its artifacts.
+- [USERS.md](USERS.md): This file explains which types of users are most likely to benefit from use of this project and its artifacts.

-## Contributing as a Developer
+## Contributing to ongoing Development

-This project is using the GitHub [project cards](https://github.com/orgs/usnistgov/projects/44) feature to track development activities as part of the core project work stream.
+This project is using the GitHub [project cards](https://github.com/metaschema-framework/metaschema/projects) feature to track development using a [Kanban](https://en.wikipedia.org/wiki/Kanban_\(development\)) approach.

 ### User Stories

-Each development activity uses a set of [user stories](../../issues?q=is%3Aopen+is%3Aissue+label%3A%22User+Story%22), that represent features, actions, or enhancements that are intended to be developed.
-Each user story is based on a [template](../../issues/new?template=feature_request.md&labels=enhancement%2C+User+Story) and describes the basic problem or need to be addressed, a set of detailed goals to accomplish, any dependencies that must be addressed to start or complete the user story, and the criteria for acceptance of the contribution.
+Project cards are used to represent a set of [user stories](https://github.com/metaschema-framework/metaschema/issues?q=is%3Aopen+is%3Aissue+label%3A%22User+Story%22), that describe features, actions, or enhancements that are intended to be developed.
+Each user story is based on a [template](https://github.com/metaschema-framework/metaschema/issues/new?template=feature_request.md&labels=enhancement%2C+User+Story) and describes the basic problem or need to be addressed, a set of detailed goals to accomplish, any dependencies that must be addressed to start or complete the user story, and the criteria for acceptance of the contribution.

 The goals in a user story will be bulleted, indicating that each goal can be worked on in parallel, or numbered, indicating that each goal must be worked on sequentially.
 Each goal will be assigned to one or more individuals to accomplish.

+The user story issue discussion will be used for periodic updates, questions, and comments related to designs and requirements.

-Any user story can be worked on at any time by any project contributor.
-When a user story is not assigned to a developer, its status will not be tracked as part of our project management efforts, but when completed will still be considered as a possible contribution to the project.
+Note: A user story that is not selected as an active work item can still be worked on at any time by any project contributor and will still be considered as a possible contribution to the project.

-### Reporting User Story Status

-When working on a goal that is part of a user story you will want to provide a periodic report on any progress that has been made until that goal has been completed.
-This status may be reported as a comment to the associated user story issue.

-When describing any open issues encountered use an "\@mention" of the individual who needs to respond to the issue.
-This will ensure that the individual is updated with this status.

 ### Project Status

-The project cards will be in one of the following states:
+Each project card will be in one of the following states:

-* **New Issue** - The issue has been newly created and has not been triaged.
-* **Discussion Needed** - The issue has been triaged, but does not sufficiently describe the problem to be addressed or does not indicate sufficient details to start development.
-More discussion is needed to work out these details.
-* **Backlog** - The issue has been triaged as a lower priority and is saved for development in the future.
+- "To do" - The user story has been queued for work, but the work has not started.
-* **Assigned to Developer** - The issue has been triaged and assigned to a developer to work on.
-* **In Progress** - The assigned developer(s) has started development work on the issue.
+- "In progress" - Work has started on the user story, but development has not been completed.
-* **Under Review** - The development work indicated by the issue has been completed and this work is ready for code review.
+- "Review in Progress" - All goals for the user story have been completed and one or more pull requests have been submitted for all associated work.
+Associated PRs require review by code owners and community reviewers to ensure that all goals and acceptance criteria have been met and that any identified concerns have been addressed.
+- "Reviewer Approved" - All required reviews of a pull request related to a user story have been completed.
+The pull request still needs to be merged.
-* **Review Approved** - The development work has been reviewed and the code is ready to be merged.
+- "Done" - Once the contributed work has been reviewed and the pull request has been merged, the user story will be marked as "Done".
-* **Complete** - The development work has been merged and the issue is resolved.

-Note: A pull request must be submitted for all issue goals before an issue will be moved to the "under review" status.
+Note: One or more pull requests must be submitted addressing all user story goals before the issue will be moved to the "under review" status.
 If any goals or acceptance criteria have not been met, then the user story will be commented on to provide feedback, and the issue will be returned to the "In progress" state.

-## Licenses and attribution

-For complete attribution and licensing information for parts of the project that are not in the public domain, see the [LICENSE](LICENSE.md).

-## Contributions will be released into the public domain

-All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.
+## Code Review

+Contributors are encouraged to [review PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).

+The following are some guidelines to consider when performing code reviews.

+- Tone
+  - Do ask open-ended questions and avoid making opinionated statements.
+  - Do keep feedback positive.
+Consider the effort the author spent writing the PR.
+Celebrate good work.
+  - Do differentiate between nits and suggestions vs blocking feedback.
+Limit nits.
+Use [Conventional Comments](https://conventionalcomments.org) to the greatest extent possible.
+  - Do consider how your feedback could be addressed by follow-on work.
+Consider opening new issues for less significant concerns.
+- Unit Testing
+  - Do consider the coverage of test cases.
+Do the unit tests cover major code paths and error conditions?
+- Approving or Requesting changes
+  - Do not approve or request changes to a PR if you have open questions.
+Seek question resolution before taking a position.
+  - Do not request changes for a nit or suggestion.
+  - Do not strive for perfect.
+Does the PR improve the code health overall?
+- Resolving Conversations
+  - Do mark your feedback as resolved when it has been addressed.

+## Communications mechanisms

+You can contact the maintainers of this project at [maintainers@metaschema.dev](mailto:maintainers@metaschema.dev) if you are interested in contributing to the development of this project or exchanging ideas.

+## Developer information

+### Core Metaschema functions

+The Metaschema [specification](https://framework.metaschema.dev/specification/syntax/metapath/) and [this conformant library](https://github.com/metaschema-framework/metaschema-java) library implement the Metapath functions required by the specification.
+See the library's [registry class with an inventory listing of the functions](https://github.com/metaschema-framework/metaschema-java/blob/main/core/src/main/java/gov/nist/secauto/metaschema/core/metapath/function/library/DefaultFunctionLibrary.java) supported in the most current release.

-## Git Client Setup
+### Git Client Setup

-### Initializing Git submodules
+#### Initializing Git submodules

 This GitHub repository makes use of Git submodules to mount other repositories as subdirectories.